RikLubbers/Spatial.align/README.md

 # spatial.align

 ## Overview
 `spatial.align` is an R package providing functions for spatial data alignment and verification.
 This package includes the `align` and `verify_properties` functions, designed to facilitate spatial data pre-processing tasks.
-It is based on the `Raster Alignment` tool from `QGis` [QGIS User Manual on Raster Analysis](https://docs.qgis.org/2.18/en/docs/user_manual/working_with_raster/raster_analysis.html#id3).
+It is based on the `Raster Alignment` tool from `QGis` ([QGIS User Manual on Raster Analysis](https://docs.qgis.org/2.18/en/docs/user_manual/working_with_raster/raster_analysis.html#id3)).
 This package is helpful when being provided with a raster file bigger than your study area.
 The raster file can then be aligned with a your smaller study area.

 ## Installation